MBA380/Anthropic-Hackathon/README.md

 - Claude for interpretation, explanation, and strategy generation

 The objective is to help clinicians anticipate challenging periods, improve preparation, and reduce reactive crisis management.
-ABAi is not a diagnostic device.
+ABA Forecast is not a diagnostic device.
 It provides planning support and strategy suggestions derived from patterns in the data and ABA-informed principles.